NACOPHORINI , ENNOMINAE , GEOMETRIDAE , GEOMETROIDEA

 These Caterpillars are brown with a black head that has white dots.
 It only has one pair of prolegs in addition to the claspers, so it moves in a looper fashion.
 It rests on the prolegs and claspers looking like a twig.

 The adult moths are brown with striking dark broad zig-zag bands across each forewing.
 The hindwings are pale brown, each with a fuzzy dark spot near the middle.
+The wingspan is about 3 cms.

 The moths are inclined to rest with their wings folded over the back like a tent, in common with most of the moths in NACOPHORINI.

 The eggs are laid in a row.
 They are smooth and squarish-oval, and each has a broad dimple.
 Their colour is white with red spots.
-The wingspan is about 2.5 cms.

 The species has been found in